Our mission - celebrating 60 years of service to the community

 OMEF Board of Directors

-The OMEF Board of Directors meets twice a year (summer and winter) to review grant requests.
-The deadline for submitting grant requests is 30 days prior to the meeting.
-The next board meeting is scheduled for Saturday, January 25, 2014.
+The OMEF Board of Directors meets twice a year to review grant requests.
+The deadline for submitting grant requests for the Fall round is August 31, 2021.
+Please submit proposals by email.

 Grant requests should include the following: